akshayramesh8/Data_Careers_Analysis/README.md

 🔹 Jupyter Notebooks 📒 – For interactive data exploration

-🔹 ChatGPT-4.0 🤖 – For research, coding assistance, and generating insights
+🔹 ChatGPT-4.0 🤖 – For research, editing assistance, and generating insights

 🔹 Deepseek R1 🧠 – For advanced AI-powered data analysis and automation